Book a Japan fall by train – browse the full suite of Japan Rail Passes, here.

 Trenitalia is the national railway company of Italy, with a fleet including high-speed trains (Frecciarossa, Frecciargento and Frecciabianca), Intercity and Intercity night trains and regional trains.
 Trenitalia offers discounts and special promotions on selected routes, two types of discounted tickets for young people under 30 and people over 60.

-Regional trains, Trenord and Trenitalia Eurocity classes from Milan to Zermatt
+What Regional trains, Trenord and Trenitalia Eurocity classes are there from Milan to Zermatt?

 Compare the different travel classes offered by Regional trains, Trenord and Trenitalia Eurocity when traveling from Milan to Zermatt.

-Onboard services on Regional trains, Trenord and Trenitalia Eurocity
+What are the onboard services on Regional trains, Trenord and Trenitalia Eurocity?

 Discover more about the onboard services offered on trains from Milan to Zermatt.